EON: A practical energy-preserving rough diffuse BRDF: Introduction

-They also defined a more approximate ``qualitative'' variant of the model (henceforth the ``qualitative Oren--Nayar'' model, or QON for short), which ignores the double-scattering interreflections.
-We review the mathematical form of the QON model in Section~\ref{sec:QON}.
-This QON model has been widely used in the industry (MaterialX \cite{Smythe2016}, OSL \cite{Gritz2010}, MDL \cite{Kettner2015}, Arnold \cite{Georgiev2018}) as the \textit{fullON} model is more complex to implement and costly to evaluate.
-Both of the original Oren--Nayar models (\textit{fullON} and QON) are reciprocal but not energy preserving.
+Both of the original Oren--Nayar models, fullON and QON, are reciprocal but not energy preserving.
 Indeed, both models violate energy preservation (i.e., lose energy) and energy conservation (i.e., gain energy) for certain configurations of directions and roughness values.
-In addition, the QON variant is overly bright when backlit and exhibits a subtle discontinuity artifact in the shading, which appears as a dark ring when rendering a sphere.
-This model is the dark green curve in Figure~\ref{fig:brdf_plots} (the light green curve corresponds to a variant of QON that Oren and Nayar mention only in a footnote, which we term ``Footnote QON''\footnote{Oren and Nayar say that \begin{displayquote}\itshape Discrepancies caused by the lack of the interreflection component in the qualitative model can be partially compensated by replacing the constant 0.33 in coefficient A with 0.57. \end{displayquote}}).
+In addition, the QON variant (the dark green curve in Figure~\ref{fig:brdf_plots}) is overly bright when backlit and exhibits a subtle discontinuity artifact in the shading, which appears as a dark ring when rendering a sphere \cite{FUJII}.

-A modification to the original models of Oren--Nayar was later proposed by Fujii \shortcite{FUJII}, who noted that the \textit{fullON} model can be reasonably approximated via simple modification of the coefficients of the QON model (this ``Fujii QON'' model is the bright red curve in Figure~\ref{fig:brdf_plots}).
-This model improves upon QON -- incorporating a tinted interreflection component, eliminating excessive forward scattering, and eliminating the dark ring artifact -- but still suffers from the energy loss issue of the \textit{fullON} and QON models.